iboB/ibob.github.com/_posts/2022-09-04-the-case-for-optional-ref-and-void.md

 ---
 layout: post
-title: The Case for `std::optional<X&>` and `std::optional<void>`
+title: The Case for std::optional of Reference Types and Void
 category: programming
 tags: ['c++']

-excerpt: Well, at least according to me
+excerpt: Also ramblings about void as a first class type and the upcoming `std::expected`
 ---

 C++17 introduced `std::optional` in the standard library.
 It's a pretty useful addition and many people were using custom implementations of it for many years before it finally became part of the standard.
-Many of those custom implementations, like, say [Boost.Optional](https://www.boost.org/doc/libs/1_80_0/libs/optional/doc/html/index.html), have a specialization of optional for references: `optional<T&>`.
+Many of those custom implementations, like, say [Boost.Optional](https://www.boost.org/doc/libs/1_80_0/libs/optional/doc/html/index.html), have a specialization for optional of references: `optional<T&>`.
 Some of them even have a specializaton for `void`. `std::optional` does not allow any of those.
 I think it should.

 This issue has been raised many times.
 Opponents of these specializations say that `std::optional<void>` would be equivalent to `bool` and `std::optional<X&>` would be equivalent to a raw pointer, `X*`, and it would be redundant to have them, since the exact same functionality is already available, without the need for fancy equivalents.
 I agree that these equivalences are correct.
 I also say that it makes absolutely no sense to actually type `std::optional<void>` or `std::optional<X&>`.
 If you find yourself needing those, you can indeed safely and correctly just use `bool` or `X*`.

 Using it this in template code, however, is not that pleasant.

 Suppose you have a functional object which is nullable, like `std::function`.
 You want to create a function which safely calls the object.
 What would be the return type of such safe proxy?
-It can be the same as the function's and we can throw an exception if it's not accessible, but that will make the calling code complicated, and will be dangerously close to exceptional flow control if we expect null functions often.
+It can be the same as the function's and we can throw an exception if it's not accessible, but that will make the calling code complicated, and will be dangerously close to exceptional control flow if we expect null functions often.

 If we *know* that these functions are always void, then it's easy: